twitchax/politifacter/README.md

    Pants On Fire : [=] 1.6 ± 4.9% (10)
 ```

-Finally, you can also get the statistics objec that is aggregated on the server:
+Finally, you can also get the statistics object that is aggregated on the server:
 ```bash
 curl http://politifacter.ajroney.com/api/analyze/party.party=Democrat,total_count%3E=50/statistics | python -m json.tool
 ```